Book now !

 Mont Ventoux

 Our charming hotel is located at the foot of Mont Ventoux.
-Our team, passionate about its region, will be able to tell you the best places to go out, to visit and to walk.
-One of the must-see places in the region is Mont Ventoux.
-At its highest point, at an altitude of 1,910 meters, you will have a superb panorama of the Mediterranean Sea and the Alps.
-There is no shortage of activities at Mont Ventoux: practicing air sports, climbing by bike or mountain bike via one of the 15 routes, hiking through wild and unspoiled nature, climbing one of the 650 climbing routes or observing the sky from the Albion plateau in the SIRENE astronomical observatory.
-For more information on activities to do in the surroundings of our luxury hotel with swimming pool at Mont Ventoux, you can contact us by phone or email.
+Our team, passionate about the region, can guide you to the best places to go, visit, and explore.
+One of the must-see attractions in the area is Mont Ventoux.
+At its summit, 1,910 meters above sea level, you'll be treated to a magnificent panoramic view of the Mediterranean Sea and the Alps.
+Activities at Mont Ventoux are endless: practice air sports, cycle or mountain bike to the top via one of the 15 routes, hike through pristine natural landscapes, climb one of the 650 climbing routes, or stargaze at the SIRENE astronomical observatory on the Plateau d'Albion.

-For your travels and/or visits, think "ecomobility": bicycle, electric bike, city bus, little tourist train...
-You will limit your impact on the planet while discovering the charms of our heritage.
+For your travels and visits, think “eco-mobility”: bicycle, e-bike, city bus, or tourist train...
+You'll minimize your environmental impact while discovering the charms of our heritage.

 The Colorado Provençal Rustrel's Colorado